semanticlink/todo-hypermedia/api/Readme.md

 ## Setup DynamoDb

-* From the folder of the extracted files for dynamoDb:
+* From the folder of the extracted files for dynamoDb (run in shell or setup a run configuration)

 ```shell
 dynamodb_local_latest$ java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb -inMemory